-6.1 The National Audit Office (NAO) and its people must be seen to be independent, objective and free from conflicts of interest.
+- 6.1 The National Audit Office (NAO) and its people must be seen to be independent, objective and free from conflicts of interest.
 For our audit work the definition of those in a position to influence our work, 'covered persons', is wider than members of the engagement team (see the Financial Reporting Council's (FRC's) Glossary of Terms).
-Individuals should declare any private interests relating to their public duties and the wider work and activities of the NAO, taking steps to resolve any conflicts arising in a way which protects the public interest.

-6.2 The FRC's Revised Ethical Standard 2019 (the Ethical Standard) applies to our financial audit work, and NAO policy is to apply this standard to all our assurance work.
+Individuals should declare any private interests relating to their public duties and the wider work and activities of the NAO, taking steps to resolve any conflicts arising in a way which protects the public interest. - 6.2 The FRC's Revised Ethical Standard 2024 (the Ethical Standard) applies to our financial audit work, and NAO policy is to apply this standard to all our assurance work.
 Anyone concerned about compliance issues should consult any of the colleagues listed in Appendix One.
 Full and timely disclosure of any issues raised enables Human Resources and the Ethics Function to assess the matter and implement appropriate safeguards to avoid or manage risk.

-6.3 It is essential that individuals avoid any suggestion of nepotism or favouritism in their dealings with colleagues, clients or other contacts.
+- 6.3 It is essential that individuals avoid any suggestion of nepotism or favouritism in their dealings with colleagues, clients or other contacts.
 The key areas include recruitment, promotion, tendering, contracting, outsourcing and performance management.
-In carrying out public business, choices should be based purely on merit and within our policy framework.

-6.4 Perceived or actual conflicts or potential conflicts of interest do arise in our work and some examples are set out below.
+In carrying out public business, choices should be based purely on merit and within our policy framework. - 6.4 Perceived or actual conflicts or potential conflicts of interest do arise in our work and some examples are set out below.
 This Code cannot address all possible situations and individuals need to apply common sense and careful judgement and consult with those outlined in Appendix One if they require additional guidance.
 Explanations of terminology are included in the Glossary of Terms.
+Where a potential, actual or perceived conflict arises, the line manager is responsible for agreeing the appropriate safeguard with the individual, having consulted with the person in appendix One.
+A record of this agreed mitigation should be held on the file with the declaration on the code of conduct and conflicts.